 POLICY

-It is the policy of the City of Galion to maintain an environment free from all forms of unlawful discriminatory harassment for all employees, including gender-based discrimination due to sexual harassment.
+It is the policy of the Galion City Health Department to maintain an environment free from all forms of unlawful discriminatory harassment for all employees, including gender-based discrimination due to sexual harassment.
 In order to maintain this environment, discriminatory harassment, whether committed by supervisors, co-workers, or members of the public, of opposite or same gender is strictly prohibited.

 1. Definition: Discriminatory harassment is any type of harassing conduct that is based upon an employee’s race, color, gender, military status, national origin, ancestry, age, religion, or disability.
 Sexual harassment includes, but is not limited to the following: